kimtaesu24/Multimodal-ConvAI/README.md

         ├── inference.py                # implements a function for inference the model ├── baseline.py                 # original dialogpt running code
         └── models
-            ├── architecture1.py        # implements the forward function of the architecture 1
-            ├── architecture2.py        # implements the forward function of the architecture 2
-            ├── arch1_data.py           # loda dataset for dataloader
+            ├── architecture.py        # implements the forward function of the architecture ├── arch_data.py           # loda dataset for dataloader
             ├── train.py               # implements a function for training the model with hyperparameters ├── DAN
             └── Forced_Alignment
 ```